-At the end of the semester, instructors will electronically submit a final grade through the College's secure portal.
+At the end of the course, instructors will submit a final grade.
 The final grade will be recorded on the student's permanent record.
 Grade reports will be available to the student at the College's secure portal.

 GRADING SYSTEM